Deal alert! Northwest, our favorite company, is forming

-Note: Our tax lesson is not as step-by-step as our Forming an LLC in Pennsylvania lesson, due to the uniqueness and variation among businesses in Pennsylvania.
+Note: Our tax lesson is not as step-by-step as our other forming an LLC in Pennsylvania lessons, due to the uniqueness and variation among businesses in Pennsylvania.
 Taxes are usually not as straightforward as forming an LLC, and therefore, the information below is an overview, and not a comprehensive guide.

 You will most likely need to hire a tax professional in Pennsylvania to make sure you meet all your state and local tax obligations.
 We recommend using Thumbtack or reading our How to Find an Accountant guide.

 Pennsylvania Department of Revenue

 PA Department of Revenue: PA Business Tax e-Services

 PA Department of Revenue: Online Business Entity Registration (PA-100)